-Variation from the Silver Age: Superboy's sneezes were so powerful that he had to travel to a dead universe to actually let them loose, or they'd demolish galaxies.
+- Superman: Superboy's sneezes were so powerful that he had to travel to a dead universe to actually let them loose, or they'd demolish galaxies.
 Keep in mind, the current Superboy in The DCU is an insane version of this one who isn't affected by kryptonite.